 Play continues, with Players discarding their cards legally, and utilizing special cards to hamper their opponent’s ability to play the game optimally.

-Traditionally, Crazy 8s is played using a system of match-play scoring, that will be explained in the “Scoring” section below.
+Traditionally, Crazy 8s is played using a system of match-play scoring, which will be explained in the “Scoring” section below.

 Rules for Crazy Eights

 - Players must draw if they cannot make a move.
 However, a Player does not have to make a move, even if they are able.
 You are allowed to draw or pass at any time, but you must draw If you do not play a card.

 - If a special card is the Starter, then it is treated as though the Dealer played it, and the next Player is affected by the special card’s effect.

 - If the Stock is depleted, and a Player may not make a legal move, they may pass instead.